Founder & Lead Editor

 Quality and Durability

-When we talk about durability, it’s a bit of a mixed bag.
+Durability is a bit of a mixed bag.

 The Good The upper durability is fantastic.
 In abrasion tests, the plush heel padding and the engineered mesh held up incredibly well.
 The midsole foams, particularly the ReactX, are also expected to maintain their resilience over hundreds of miles without bottoming out too quickly.